ten-protocol/go-ten/README.md

 ### III.
 The Wallet Extension

 The missing link to achieving fully private transactions while allowing end-users to continue using their favourite wallets (like MetaMask).
-This is a very thin component that is responsible for the encrypting and decrypting traffic between the Obscuro node and its clients.
+This is a very thin component that is responsible for encrypting and decrypting traffic between the Obscuro node and its clients.

 For security reasons, this component must be run locally by the user.